CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     This code displays retrieves the latest two runs sorted by start time in descending order.

-1. Finally, you can plot the evaluation metrics of multiple models next to each other to easily compare models:
+1. Finally, you can plot the evaluation metrics of multiple models next to each other to easily compare models by executing the below code in a new cell:

     ```python
    import matplotlib.pyplot as plt